 In this page, we’ll take a look at a program that uses "standard output".
 Some programs write their output to the screen or the command window.
 It’s easy to write a program that works that way in any number of modern programming languages (including C++ and Python as we use here).

 The point is not that you should do this but undoubtedly you will run into programs that work this way.
-They just don’t have an argument for an output file on their command line, and that does not need to be a limitation when you’re using it with RPM.
+Some programs don’t have a parameter for an output file on their command line, and that does not need to be a limitation when you’re using it with RPM.

 This is how you do that setup: